erikbos/gatekeeper/docs/managementserver.md

 # Intro

-managementserver provides a REST API to create, read, update, delete entities of Gatekeeper's configuration database.
+Managementserver provides a REST API to create, read, update, delete entities of Gatekeeper's configuration database.

 For each entity a detailed API description is available: